Understanding Data Center Enterprise Transformation

 He has his ear close to the ground, getting feedback directly from BRUNS-PAK’s target market.
 He hears what issues are top of mind for board executives and senior management when planning their data center developments and uses this to help maintain a multi-point strategic planning model.

-Evanko will be moderating a panel about trends in the data center space at Data Center World Local, Washington D.C. on May 15.
-Attendees at this Data Center Enterprise Transformation presentation will learn the “elements” and fundamental concepts associated with the continued transformation.
-The panel will also explain what board of directors, senior management, stock holders, trustees, and taxpayers are looking for in their data center solution and provide a vendor-neutral overview of total cost of ownership vs. risk.
+Evanko has moderated a panel about trends in the data center space at Data Center World Local, Washington D.C. on May 15.
+Attendees at this Data Center Enterprise Transformation presentation learned the “elements” and fundamental concepts associated with the continued transformation.
+The panel also explains what board of directors, senior management, stockholders, trustees, and taxpayers are looking for in their data center solution and provide a vendor-neutral overview of total cost of ownership vs. risk.

 Security and the Cloud